 The importance of South-South solidarity in a sustainable recovery

-As the war in Ukraine compounds the fallout from COVID-19, it is clear the world faces an uncertain future shaped by economic and social crises.
-Effective global partnerships at all levels will be vital to surmounting the difficulties thrown up by the pandemic, conflicts as well as the climate crisis.
+As the war in Ukraine continues to compound the fallout from COVID-19, it is clear the world faces an uncertain future shaped by economic and social crises and buffeted by the increasingly unpredictable effects of the climate crisis.
+Effective global partnerships at all levels will be vital to surmounting these difficulties.

 In this context South-South cooperation — partnerships that draw upon the solidarity among peoples and countries of the ‘Global South’ — is more important than ever to breaking the cycle of poverty and instability and achieving the Sustainable Development Goals (SDGs).